ecalder6/azure-gaming/README.md

 * Location: pick the location closest to you.
 Note that not every location has the VM with M60 graphics card.
 Check [this website](https://azure.microsoft.com/en-us/global-infrastructure/services/) for whether a region supports NV6 VM.
 * Admin username and password: the login credentials for the local user.
 * Vm Type: Use Standard_NV6_Promo if possible to save money.
 Use Standard_NV12s_v3 if you want SSD.
+* Platform : The OS of the VM to deploy.
+Note that Windows 10 VMs requires you yo own a volume license for it.
 * Script location: the location of the setup script.
 Use the default value.
 * Windows Update: whether to update windows, which takes around an hour.
 Recommended to leave as false.
 * Network ID: network ID of your zero tier VPN, or empty if you don't need ZeroTier.